Aberdeen assets dip as client withdraws 4 billion pounds

 The fund manger cited poor performance as the reason, RBC Capital Markets analyst Peter Lenardos said in a note to clients.

-The company also saw 3.3 billion pounds leave funds acquired through its purchase of SWIP, the fund arm of Lloyds Banking Group, although much of the low-margin outflow had been expected, Aberdeen said.
+The company also saw 3.3 billion pounds leave funds acquired through its purchase of SWIP, the fund arm of Lloyds Banking Group (LLOY.L), although much of the low-margin outflow had been expected, Aberdeen said.

 Excluding the large client withdrawal, underlying net outflows from global emerging market equities were 200 million pounds, boosted by net inflows of 100 million pounds into Asia-Pacific equity funds.

-Rival fund managers Schroders and Jupiter Fund Management, both of which report later this week but which do not have such an emerging markets focus as Aberdeen, were down around 0.3 percent.
+Rival fund managers Schroders (SDR.L) and Jupiter Fund Management (JUP.L), both of which report later this week but which do not have such an emerging markets focus as Aberdeen, were down around 0.3 percent.

 Commenting on Aberdeen's single biggest outflow, JPMorgan analyst Edward Morris said in a note to clients that while the company had alluded to it at half-year results in May, the withdrawal was bigger than he had expected.